amit-barman/wordifier/README.md

 # wordifier

-"wordifier" is a simple script written in python which is giving notification with a new english word in every 30 minute, using this script you can abel to lern lots of new english words and its enhance your english vocabulary 😊...
+"wordifier" is a simple script written in python it's gives notification in every 30 minute with a new english word, using this script you can abel to lern lots of new english words and its enhance your english vocabulary😊...

 # Features